IBM/knative-quarkus-bench/benchmarks/UsingCloudObjectStorage.md

 benchmarks/<benchName>/target/<benchName>-1.0.0-SNAPSHOT-runner
 ```

-The endpoint ULR can also be specified in
+The endpoint URL can also be specified in
 `benchmarks/<benchName>/src/main/resources/application.property`.
 For other configuration parameters, refer to
 [the guide document](https://quarkiverse.github.io/quarkiverse-docs/quarkus-amazon-services/dev/amazon-s3.html#_configuring_s3_clients).